Jerry1541/Jerry1541/README.md

 I am seeking opportunities for a Cybersecurity Analyst role.

 ## ⚒️ Projects
+<h3><a href="https://github.com/Jerry1541/Vulnerability-Management-Lab">[Vulnerability Management]</a></h3>

+- Understanding the process of vulnerability management.
+- Use of industry tools like Nessus to perform scans with and without credentials.
+- Remediate vulnerabilities and learn mitigative strategies.
+- **Technologies Used:** [Nessus Essentials, Oracle Virtual Box]

 <h3><a href="https://github.com/Jerry1541/Active-Directory">[Active Directory]</a></h3>

 - Set up Active Directory Services on an ISO Server 2019.